Title

 The California Mitigation Fee Act (Gov. Code §66000 et seq.) authorizes the establishment of fees to offset the impacts of new development on public facilities, ensuring that service levels are maintained as growth occurs.
 Because individual Special Districts lack the authority to impose these fees independently, the County establishes and collects the fees on their behalf.
 In compliance with the Mitigation Fee Act, the revenue is deposited into separate, dedicated accounts for each district.

 Parks and recreation development impact mitigation fees were first collected on the District's behalf in 1998.
-The current fees are based on a Fee Nexus Study and Report (Report) detailing the legal and policy basis justifying the development impact mitigation fee within the El Dorado Hills Community Services District (District).
-The fee was updated in 2023, by adoption of Resolution 057-2023 (Legistar file 23-0437).
+The current fees are based on a Fee Nexus Study and Report (“Report”) detailing the legal and policy basis justifying the development impact mitigation fee within the District.
+The fee was updated in 2018, by adoption of Resolution 135-2018 (Legistar File 18-1034).

-Resolution 135-2018 did not include a provision for automatic annual inflationary adjustments to the fee because any increase to the fee must be made by resolution of the Board of Supervisors at a noticed public hearing, pursuant to the Mitigation Fee Act.
-The District recommended, and the Board has adopted, annual adjustments in the fee in 2022 (Resolution 069-2022) and in 2023 (Resolution 057-2023).
+Resolution 135-2018 did not include a provision for automatic annual inflationary adjustments to the fee because any increase to the fee must be made by resolution of the Board of Supervisors at a notice public hearing, pursuant to the Mitigation Fee Act.
+The District recommended, and the Board has adopted, annual adjustments in the fee in 2022 (Resolution No. 069-2022 and in 2023 (Resolution No. 057-2023).

-On February 8, 2024, the District adopted Resolution 2024-03, recommending a 2.6% adjustment to the fees based on the change in the Consumer Price Index for the 2023 calendar year and requested the Board of Supervisors adopt the proposed 2.6% increase to the established impact fees.
+On February 8, 2024, the District adopted Resolution No. 2024-03, recommending a 2.6% adjustment to the fees based on the change in the Consumer Price Index for the calendar year 2023 and requesting that the Board of Supervisors adopt the proposed 2.6% increase to the established impact fees.

-On March 13, 2025, the District adopted Resolution 2024-06, recommending a 2.4% adjustment to the fees based on the change in the Consumer Price Index (CPI) for the 2024 calendar year and requested the Board of Supervisors adopt the proposed 2.4% increase to the established impact fees.
+On March 13, 2025, the District adopted Resolution 2024-06, recommending a 2.4% adjustment to the fees based on the change in the Consumer Price Index for the calendar year 2024 and requesting that the Board of Supervisors adopt the proposed 2.4% increase to the established impact fees.

 This request covers both calendar years 2023 and 2024 CPI increases.
 The proposed fees are outlined in Exhibit A of the resolution.